kiminh/kNNBandit/README.md

 For the user-based kNN, we include three different similarities:
 - Cosine similarity
-- Probablistic similarity: the one used in the SIGIR 2017 paper above.
+- Probablistic similarity: the one used in [1].
-- Beta stochastic similarity: Thompson-sampling based similarity, and the main contribution of this paper.
+- **Beta stochastic similarity:** Thompson-sampling based similarity.
+When applied to the probabilistic kNN version, the algorithm corresponds to the kNN bandit introduced in the paper.
 ## Authors
 Information Retrieval Group at Universidad Autónoma de Madrid
 - Javier Sanz-Cruzado (javier.sanz-cruzado@uam.es)